QEMU is an an open source processor emulator (and virtualizer). This document describes how to run OpenWrt in QEMU.

 apt-get install qemu-kvm bridge-utils libvirt-bin virtinst

-Then, if you don't want to use any user but just work with root (the objective is: let run openwrt on the twitter system, not having a well setup debian system):
+If you don't want to use any user but just work with root (the objective is to let OpenWrt run on the twitter system, not having a well set up Debian system):

 Then we have to prepare the network.
 Modify

 /etc/network/interfaces a follows (adapt according to your needs)

 auto br0 br1 br2 br3 iface br0 inet dhcp bridge_ports eth0 iface br1 inet dhcp bridge_ports eth1 iface br2 inet dhcp bridge_ports eth2 iface br3 inet dhcp bridge_ports eth3

 The bridges ( https://wiki.debian.org/BridgeNetworkConnections ) are helpful because they allows different network adapters, real or virtual ( network.interfaces to exchange data (as the word 'bridge' suggests) and not only, because the bridge will have a certain mac address but also the virtual interfaces attached to it can have different mac addresses.
 Here the marvels of the linux networking system have to be explained by someone with more knowledge.

 Then we need to create our virtual machine.
 The additional packages, apart from QEMU, will help here.
 We can issue the following command, using the x86 generic image

 placed in the folder